Parent & Teen Session

 No horse experience is necessary and all work is done on the ground.
 In this safe and supportive circle, all sharing is voluntary.

-This is not about fixing your teen or changing your parent.
-It’s about learning how to stay in relationship, especially when it’s hard.
+This is not about fixing your teen or changing how you parent.
+It’s about learning how to stay connected, authentically, as we navigate the best ways to meet our teens’ needs.

 Giving space while staying connected